Mordant Trials

 Using chemicals to 'naturally' dye materials seems a little counter intuitive!
 I am going to do some more research as to how sustainable and safe they are.
 The fourth mordant - rhubarb, was made by boiling rhubarb leaves from my Mum's organic garden.
 Making this mordant releases toxic oxalic acid, and so I made this outside.

-Christina Chisolm in the Journal of Spinners, Weavers and Dyers (2017) explains that using different mordants can affect the final colour of the dyed fibre - so their are aesthetic outcomes to consider, as well at the sustainability and lightfast considerations.
+Christina Chisolm in the Journal of Spinners, Weavers and Dyers (2017) explains that using different mordants can affect the final colour of the dyed fibre - so there are aesthetic outcomes to consider, as well at the sustainability and lightfast considerations.

 I made 4 x 50g skeins of British Lambswool from Yeoman Yarns and scoured them in hot water for 1 hour, as per Vejar's guide in The Modern Natural Dyer.